-Second Generation two way wireless for DCC, Handles up to 48 wireless cabs simultaneously.
-Use up to 30 repeaters with one base station.
-Two way communication with the cab.
+Native two way wireless for NCE DCC handheld controllers equipped with wireless.
+Handles up to 48 wireless cabs simultaneously including up to 16 Wireless Pro Cabs.
 All features of your Cabs are available without plugging in.
 Cabs automatically switch over to bus power when plugged in.
 No guarantees are made by NCE or authorized NCE dealers as to the suitability of this product for its intended use.
 As with all radio products, communication integrity in the presence of interference can not be guaranteed.
-The RB02 operates in the ISM (Industrial, Scientific and Medical) radio band at 916.50 MegaHertz (Mhz).
+The RB02 operates in the ISM (Industrial, Scientific and Medical) radio band at 916.50 Megahertz (Mhz).

 RADIO BASE STATION HARDWARE VERSIONS (Types)

 There are two versions of the radio base station RB01 and the RB02.
 The RB01 was the original radio base station the has no radio repeater support capability.
 RB02 is a RB01 with radio repeater support.
 You can tell the difference by looking at the number of connections the unit has.
 A RB01 only has one jack where as the RB02 has 3.

 RADIO BASE STATION SOFTWARE VERSIONS

 |1.0||RB02||Support for Base Station Repeaters